 Subsequent to the launch of our new commercial organisation in May and the integration of the new teams, we further adjusted our organisation to benefit from the optimised structure.
-In addition to the organisational structure, we continued our efforts to simplify our processes and the product portfolio.
+In addition to the organisational structure, we ess Large Corporates ners & Institutions Danica Pension Northern Ireland continued our efforts to simplify our processes and the product portfolio.
 As part of this initiative, we have strengthened the foundational processes for product management and are continuing to streamline Danske Bank's product offering while upholding high risk management requirements.